antsec/linux-install-script/README.md

 This installer provides a basic configuration out of the box, which might not suit your needs.
 Feel free to contact us for further configuration.

+Currently this works on Debian based linux systems.
+Tested platforms are:

+* Debian 9
+* Ubuntu 18.04.3 LTS

+# Requirements
+Please make sure the following requirements are available on the system:

+* wget
+* perl-Digest-SHA (shasum)

 # Installation
 - Either clone the repository or download the zip file and upload the files of the repository to the designated server
 - Extract the contents with